typecode/django-project-template/README.md

 # How to start a new Django Project
 > #### Disclaimer
-> I'm assuming that most of the setup has already been done so I won't be going over how to setup Python, `pip`, and `virtualenv` for the first time.
+> I'm assuming that most of the setup has already been done so I won't be going over how to setup Python, `pip`, VirtualBox, or Vagrant for the first time.

 Throughout the following instructions I'll be using **`newproject`** as a placeholder for the project we're creating.
 Please, for all of our sakes, choose a better name.

 ----------

-Start off my making sure all of the prerequisites are up-to-date:
+Start off my making sure all of the prerequisites are up-to-date.
+We need Django and Bower to run some of the bootstrapping so they need to be installed globally:

-    > pip install -U virtualenv virtualenvwrapper
+    > pip install -U django
     > npm update -g bower

-Create a new `virtualenv` for the project and manually install Django so we can use the management commands:

-    > mkvirtualenv newproject
-    > pip install django

 Move to the directory where you keep all of your projects (I use `~/Projects` but I think I've seen some of us using `~/Sites`) and create a new project using the most recent template: